RSVP: August Membership Meeting and Local 4100 Retreat!

 Local 4100 has 29 steward positions, broken up into districts (22 at Columbia and 7 at Mt.
 Sinai), a Joint Council with proportional representation from each unit (6 members total; 4 from Columbia and 2 from Mt.
 Sinai), and an Executive Board across the whole local.
 For this election there are 12 open steward positions, 6 open Joint Council positions and 5 open executive board positions.
 Each district is a campus, building/s, or lab where postdoctoral academic workers are working.
 For every 75 workers in a district, one steward will be elected.
 To learn more about the responsibilities of the stewards, visit the UAW constitution (Article 45) and our Local Bylaws (Article 10).

-Any eligible member in good standing who wishes to accept the nomination for one of the Executive Board or steward positions in their district must indicate their intention, in writing, including the position they wish to run for.
+Any eligible member in good standing who wishes to accept the nomination for one of the Executive board or steward positions in their district must indicate their intention, in writing, including the position they wish to run for.
 You can only run for one position.
-The acceptance of your nomination in writing must be submitted no later than April 22nd, 2024 11:59 EST. Submit your acceptance to the Local 4100 UAW Elections committee by emailing cpwuawelections@gmail.com.
+The acceptance of your nomination in writing must be submitted no later than June 24th, 2024 11:59 EST. Submit your acceptance to the Local 4100 UAW Elections committee by emailing cpwuawelections@gmail.com.
 If you have questions about which district you belong to, please reach out to the Elections committee at cpwuawelections@gmail.com.

 Positions on the Executive Board